 There are many ways to do it, you can slice it all through and place it in a zip lock freezer bag like the Ikea ones (this is my preferred method).
 Or separate the slices with greaseproof or parchment paper then put them in a freezer bag or airtight container.

-Pumpkin Puree, you can use canned pumpkin puree or make your own.
+You can use canned pumpkin puree or make your own.
 The latter is my preferred way.
 It’s easy just cut open in half the pumpkin remove the seeds and place it on a baking tray with the skin facing up.
 Bake the pumpkin for 45min at a 180 C fan-assisted or 200 C conventional oven.

 Nuts and dried fruit, you can use any kind you like or prefer, or simply omit them if you don’t have any, and add chocolate chips.
 Or if you would like to reduce the macros in this Protein Pumpkin Bread, just leave them out.

 Vinegar, I highly suggest do not leave out this ingredient, is crucial for leavening this scrumptious Protein Pumpkin Bread along with the baking soda and baking powder.